andres-de-castro/mapred_engine/README.md

 This is an implementation of single / multi-core mapreduce.

 The multicore implementation calculates the length of the file, since the multiprocess module does not support pickling of generators we create a set of range objects which represent line indices and passes them to the subprocess.
-Each `node` iterates lazily through the files and only extracts the wanted lines.
+Each subprocess iterates lazily through the files and only extracts the wanted lines.

 Steps: